FabrizioMoggio/EdgeCloud/documentation/SupportingDocuments/API_Documentation/Traffic_Influence_API_Documentation.md

 The usage of the TI API is based on the management of a "TrafficInfluence" resource, an object containing the intent requested invoking the TI API and that is implemented by the platform configuring the Mobile Network for the optimal routing toward the EAS instance.
 The "TrafficInfluence" resource can be created (providing the related parameters that specify the desired intent), queried, modified and deleted.
 The TI API is asynchronous, a notification is available providing information about the status of the requested resource.
-For an Application (identified by "applicationId") many "TrafficInfluence" resources can be created, e.g. to add multiple users, regions or zones.
+For an Application (identified by "appId") many "TrafficInfluence" resources can be created, e.g. to add multiple users, regions or zones.

 Before starting to use the TI API, the developer needs to know about the below specified details: